vonhraban/docs-1/pages/platform.md

 - **Global service deployment** - Services will run globally by default in a multi-cloud environment

-- **Auto configuration** - Services will be auto configured with the required registry, message broker, etc
+- **Auto configuration** - Services will be auto configured with the required registry, broker, etc

 - **Simplified debugging** - Stats, logs and tracing will be available in an easy and clean way for every service